-Council received a request from Phil Walton (XWB consulting) on behalf of the landowner, Greg Thom, to rezone part of the land known as 11 Thom Road, Lang (Lot 11 on PS548063T) from FZ1 to NRZ1.
+Council received a request from XWB consulting on behalf of the landowner, Greg Thom, to rezone part of the land known as 11 Thom Road, Lang Lang (Lot 11 on PS548063T) from FZ1 to NRZ1.

-In association with the amendment request, planning permit application T190728 has also been lodged for a staged 28 lot residential subdivision of the land, creation of two (2) reserves and creation of restrictions on the plan of subdivision.
-It is proposed that this application be considered concurrently with the proposed amendment to facilitate timely development of the land for residential purposes.
+In association with the amendment request, planning permit application T190728 was also lodged for a staged 28 lot residential subdivision of the land, creation of two (2) reserves and creation of restrictions on the plan of subdivision.
+Council resolved on 15 November 2021 to consider this application concurrently with the proposed amendment to facilitate timely development of the land for residential purposes.